 Crushed Ice is a lot more grey than Alabaster.
 It goes very well with any other neutral color due to the balance of the color itself.
 Although it does look great compared to Alabaster, it still has creamy tones.

-While some designers only mix cool colors with cool colors and warm colors with warm, if you find the right color, you can mix them together.
-On The Rocks is one of those colors that you can pair with warm colors.
+While some designers only mix cool colors with cool colors and warm colors with warm, if you find the right color, you can mix them.
+On The Rocks is one of those colors that looks superb with warm colors.

 If you do like it, know that it can go with almost any other color, while favoring tan or beige neutrals.
 When it comes to bright colors though, it will match just about anything you throw at it and do it with style.